Netflix: Subscriptions

 On February 24, 2023, Netflix cut subscription prices in more than 30 countries around the world to attract more subscribers from those countries.
 Malaysia, Indonesia, Thailand, the Philippines, Croatia, Venezuela, Kenya, and Iran are on the list of countries where the cost for a subscription will be reduced.
+In the same month stronger anti-password-sharing rules were expanded to Canada, New Zealand, Portugal, and Spain.
+In May 2023, these measures were further expanded to United States and Brazil subscribers.